 2. After the deadline passes, you view, print, and prescreen candidate resumes, make candidate selections and forward those names to Employer Services via fax or email.

-3. Employer Services establishes interview schedules, notifies students of selection, and assists students in scheduling interviews times on hireBING.
+3. Employer Engagement team establishes interview schedules, notifies students of selection, and assists students in scheduling interviews times on hireBING.

 Make the most of your visit to campus